romanis/pcm_inversion/README.md

 - p - Eigen array of prices of each product.
 Has size `N`.
 It is important that products are sorted in ascending order by their price.
 It is also important that products with the same price do have hotizontal differences.
+- sigma_p - standard deviation of (log of) price sensitivity.
+Log of price sensitivity is assumed to be distributed normally with zero mean and standard deviation of sigma_p
 - sigma_x - Eigen array of standard deviations of the ideosyncratic preferences for each horizontal characteristic in population.
 Has size `K`.
 Marginal indirect utility (or preference) for horizontal characteristic `i` is assumed to have some distribution parameterized